solita/solita.github.com/_posts/2017-12-04-gis-coordinate-systems.md

  ![](/img/gis-coordinate-systems/taustakartta.jpg)
  *Taustakartta Maanmittauslaitos*

-There is a brief JavaScript example how to use Finnish basemap on the Leaflet.
-This example uses [Proj4Leaflet](http://kartena.github.io/Proj4Leaflet) library and basemap is offered by [Kapsi](http://kartat.kapsi.fi/).
+The example below presents how to use the Finnish basemap on the Leaflet.
+This example uses [Proj4Leaflet](http://kartena.github.io/Proj4Leaflet) library and the basemap is offered by [Kapsi](http://kartat.kapsi.fi/).

 ```javascript
 var InitialCoord = {lat: 60.171944, lng: 24.941389};